-The maximum domination value is the number of objects dominated by the top-1 (best) object.
+The maximum domination value is the number of items dominated by the top-1 (best) item.
 More formally, let us assign to each item t of the data set D a score, m(t), which equals the number of items that t dominates:

-$$m(t) = |\{q \in D : q \prec t\}|$$
+$$m(t) = |\{q \in D : q \prec t\}|.$$

-Then, if p is the object with the maximum domination value we have:
+Then, if p is the item with the maximum domination value we have:

-$$p = \arg\max{t} \{m(t), t \in D\}$$
+$$p = \arg\max{t} \{m(t), t \in D\}.$$

 An example is illustrated in Figure 1.
 A tourist wants to select the best hotel according to the attributes distance to the beach and price per night.
-The domination values of all hotels A, B, C, D, E, F, G, H, I, J are 0, 1, 0, 0, 2, 0, 4, 6, 2, 3 respectively, thus the hotel with the max domination value is H. This hotel is the best possible selection, whereas the next two best choices are hotels G and J.
+The domination values of all hotels A, B, C, D, E, F, G, H, I, J are 0, 1, 0, 0, 2, 0, 4, 6, 2, 3 respectively, thus the hotel with the maximum domination value is H. This hotel is the best possible selection, whereas the next two best choices are hotels G and J.

-In this work, we focus on estimating the maximum domination value in a multidimensional data under the uniformity and independence assumptions.
-Estimating the maximum domination value contributes in: (i) optimizing top-k dominating and skyline algorithms, (ii) estimating the cost of top-k dominating and skyline queries, (iii) developing pruning strategies for these queries and algorithms.
+In this work, we focus on estimating the maximum domination value and the skyline cardinality in multi-dimensional data under the distinct values and attribute independence assumptions.
+Estimating the maximum domination value and the skyline cardinality contributes in: (i) optimizing top-k dominating and skyline algorithms, (ii) estimating the cost of top-k dominating and skyline queries, (iii) developing pruning strategies for these queries and algorithms.
 Moreover, we show that the maximum domination value is closely related to the cardinality of the skyline set.